9hafidz6/main1/docs/DeveloperGuide.md

-**Use case: Mark a task as done**
+**Use case: Mark a order as done**

 ​	1.
-User requests to mark a task as done
+User requests to mark order as done

 ​	2.
-Program marks the task as done
+Program marks the order as done

 ​		Use case ends.